aterga/ic-monitoring-benchmark/README.md

 ### Policy formulas

 We provide formalizations of all policies described in the paper.
+See [docs/policies.pdf](docs/policies.pdf) for a high-level overview.
 There is a folder in `policy-monitoring/mfotl-policies` for every policy.
 Each folder contains an MFOTL formula, expressed using MonPoly's concrete syntax, as well as satisfying and violating example logs for testing.
 The MFOTL files include